caseywschmid/cws-helpers/README.md

 - **[AWS Helper](src/cws_helpers/aws_helper/README.md)**: Type-safe interface for AWS S3 operations with comprehensive error handling and automatic pagination
 - **[YouTube Helper](src/cws_helpers/youtube_helper/README.md)**: Utilities for interacting with YouTube videos, extracting video information, validating URLs, and working with captions
 - **[Google Helper](src/cws_helpers/google_helper/README.md)**: Comprehensive helper for interacting with Google APIs including Sheets, Drive, and Docs with authentication handling
+- **[PowerPath Helper](src/cws_helpers/powerpath_helper/README.md)**: Complete interface for the PowerPath API with models, clients, and utility functions for educational content management
 - *(More packages to be added)*

 Each helper includes its own documentation in its respective directory.